Helping students become changemakers

 SE Launch Program

-- Spring Semester Programs, students continue to meet in a series of workshops designed to guide them from ideas to actions in order to move their business plans forward
+- Spring Semester Program, students continue to meet in a series of workshops designed to guide them from ideas to actions in order to move their plans forward

 Student Pitch Competition